winston/gigest/README.markdown

 Authenticating with your username and password will give GIGEST access to public and private repos within your GitHub account and organization/s.

 Authenticating with an OAuth access token will give GIGEST access to repos depending on the [scopes which the OAuth access token was granted](http://developer.github.com/v3/oauth/#scopes).

 2) Process for a GitHub user or GitHub Organization.

     analytics.process_for("winston")

 This can take a while if the GitHub account contains A LOT of repos.
 Sit back and relax.

-The default is to process for a _User_ type GitHub account, otherwise invoke `process_for("neo", :org)`.

 3) Get summary.